March Madness 101: Top Tips for Your Bracket

 Tips for Picking Winners in Every Round

 Before we get into the nitty-gritty of March Madness brackets, let’s explore the men’s tournament structure and how it affects your bracket.
+Check out our printable bracket for March Madness 2021 if you need to fill one out.
 We also have an in-depth guide to the women’s March Madness tournament and encourage you to fill out a bracket for that too.

 Tournament Structure and How to Win Your Bracket